-All proposed houses with allow easy access according to the principles required by the Lifetime Homes standard and achieve a minimum rating of 3 stars of the Code for Sustainable Homes.
+principles required by the Lifetime Homes standard and achieve a minimum rating of 3 stars of the Code for Sustainable Homes.

-The homes are predominantly dual aspect and laid out perpendicular to the streets so that window positions do not facilitate overlooking of the existing properties.
+The homes are predominantly dual aspect and are laid out perpendicular to the streets, so that the window positions do not facilitate the overlooking of existing or proposed properties..

-Gardens are mostly single aspect, and will be screened from
+Gardens are mostly single aspect, and will be screened from the adjacent properties to prevent overlooking.